schepedw/active_resource/README.md

 I intend to use this for several different exercises: look at the exercise readme for details

+## Testing

+If you really feel the need, you can test this project using `be rspec`.
+Make sure your test db is set up first.

+At the time of writing, these tests did not provide complete code coverage.

 ## Resources

 [Rails Routing](http://guides.rubyonrails.org/routing.html)